nathan-gilbert/graphworks/README.md

-GRAPHWORKS 0.3
+# GRAPHWORKS

-Requires:
+## Requires:
-	1. Python 2.4+
+* Python 2.4+
-	2. Numeric Python
+* Numeric Python
-	3. dotty - Graphviz software/libraries.
+* dotty - Graphviz software/libraries.
-	4. numpy
+* numpy

-Notes:
+## Notes

 1. Currently, weighted graphs can only be entered using an adjacency matrix.